About us

 In many countries, the harmful use of alcohol and other drugs hinder sustainable social and economic development.
 People live in precarious conditions in need, unemployed and without perspective.
 International Blue Cross is therefore committed to reducing the negative impact of alcohol and other drug use worldwide and to enabling a constructive coexistence in societies – free of violence, oppression and addiction-related diseases!
 From Switzerland to the Faroe Islands, from Congo to Brazil – since 1886, IBC has been committed to those who live on the margins of society and seek to alleviate their hardship.

 As a global health organisation, IBC also implements international development cooperation programmes in line with the United Nations 2030 Agenda.
-IBC development co-operation programmes work in field of comprehensive alcohol and other drug prevention trough skills development, community action, advocacy and Self Help groups.
+IBC development co-operation programmes work in field of comprehensive alcohol and other drug prevention trough skills development, community action, advocacy, and self help groups.

 Since 2013, IBC implements programmes with local partners.
-Currently the partners are in the Republic of Chad, the Republic of the Congo, Togo and Tanzania.
+Currently the partners are in the Republic of Chad, the Republic of the Congo, Togo, and Tanzania.

 More than 1,000 social workers, prevention experts and other professionals around the world under the Blue Cross flag care for people with alcohol and drug problems – and those at risk.